JamesSkemp/words/content/post/new-attack-options-for-battleship.md

 +++
-title = "New attack options for Battleship" summary = "New attacks to bring Battleship into the future." draft = false comments = true date = "2009-01-20T09:03:00-06:00"
+title = "New attack options for Battleship" description = "New attacks to bring Battleship into the future." draft = false comments = true date = "2009-01-20T09:03:00-06:00"